TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Parsefunc.rst

    Differences is (like :ref:`parsefunc-nonTypoTagStdWrap`) that this is post processing of all content pieces around TypoTags while :ref:`parsefunc-userFunc` processes all non-tag content.
-   (Notice: :ts:`breakoutTypoTagContent` must be set for the TypoTag if it's excluded from :ts:`nonTypoTagContent`).
+   (Notice: :typoscript:`breakoutTypoTagContent` must be set for the TypoTag if it's excluded from :typoscript:`nonTypoTagContent`).

 .. index:: parseFunc; makelinks
 .. _parsefunc-makelinks: